guotong1988/guotong1988.github.io/research/_posts/2021-09-01-self-refine.md

 ### Abstract

 In industry NLP application, our manually labeled data has a certain number of noise data.
 We present a simple method to find the noise data and remove them.
 We select the noise data whose human label is not contained in the top-K model's predictions.
-The model is trained on the origin dataset.
 The experiment result shows that our method works.
 For industry deep learning application, our method improve the text classification accuracy from 80.5% to 90.6% in dev dataset, and improve the human-evaluation accuracy from 83.2% to 90.1%.

 #### Keywords